This guide provides information and links for people who have been impacted by bushfires and need immediate help.

 - no necessity to provide a police Event Number if applying for a reissue or remake of number plates.

-- Some other registration fees may also be waived or refunded.
+- Some other registration fees may also be waived or refunded, for example, some inspection fees.

-For more information, visit the Natural disasters and emergencies - customer assistance policy at the Roads and Maritime Services (RMS) website.
+For more information, visit the Natural disasters and emergencies - customer assistance policy at the Transport for NSW website.

 Vessel registrations, boat and PWC licences